 As Artistic Director of Britten in Oxford in Britten's centenary year, Nicholas Cleobury conducted the War Requiem, the world premiere of the Two Psalms and a special birthday concert in the Sheldonian Theatre with the English Chamber Orchestra.

-Upcoming highlights in 2019/20 include performances of A Midsummer Night's Dream at the Princeregententheater with the Münchner Rundfunkorchester.
+Recent invitations included A Midsummer Night's Dream at the Prinzregententheater in Munich, and upcoming plans include concert performances with the Münchner Rundfunkorchester.